2026 Tokyo Disneyland Planning Guide

 We would caution against overpacking.
 This is especially true if you’re doing more in Japan than just Tokyo Disney Resort.
 The rail system in Tokyo is incredibly complex, with a lot of transfers.
 You will do a lot of walking, riding the rail, etc., and you really don’t want to be encumbered by excess baggage, especially during rush hour on the trains.

 Perhaps the best advice we can give you is to pack light.
 Lay out everything you’re planning on taking before you pack it, and determine if you truly need it.
 Not if it “might come in handy, maybe,” but if you actually will use it.
 Don’t pack things you won’t use.
-If you are going to be staying in multiple hotels during your trip to Japan, we highly recommend packing cubes or compression bags (I prefer the cubes) for organization.
+If you are going to be staying in multiple hotels during your trip to Japan, we recommend packing cubes or compression bags for organization.
 You can read more of our “carry-on philosophy” and which types of bags we use here.

 Buying Park Tickets